Agusan del Norte's at-large congressional district

 Agusan del Norte's at-large congressional district is a congressional district in the province of Agusan del Norte in the Philippines.
 It has been represented in the House of Representatives of the Philippines since 1969.
 It encompasses the city of Cabadbaran, the provincial capital, and all municipalities of Agusan del Norte.
 It is currently represented in the 20th Congress by Dale Corvera of the Lakas–CMD.

 It was created in 1967 as a result of the creation of province of Agusan del Norte out of Agusan province, where Agusan del Norte encompasses the northern part of the area.
 It was declared an official district in the House of Representatives from 1969 to 1972 and in the Regular Batasang Pambansa from 1984 to 1986.
 The district elected its first representative province-wide at-large during the 1969 Philippine House of Representatives elections.
 However, the representative system was eliminated following the dissolution of the lower house in 1972.
 This was later absorbed by the multi-member Region X's district for the national parliament in 1978.
 In 1984, provincial and city representations were restored and Agusan del Norte elected a member for the regular parliament.
 It finally became obsolete following the 1987 reapportionment that established two districts in the province under a new constitution.

+The district served as an electoral district in the 1971 Constitutional Convention, with two delegates representing Agusan del Norte at-large.

-The district was recreated in 2022 through a law that merged Agusan del Norte's two districts and made Butuan officially a single legislative district separate from the province.
+The district was re-created in 2022 through a law that merged Agusan del Norte's two districts and made Butuan officially a single legislative district separate from the province.
 The district was contested again in May 2025.